Slip and Fall in Publix? Our Attorneys Can Help.

 Proving Publix is Negligent is Key

 To prove negligence, your slip and fall attorney may also need to obtain records from Publix, which can be a challenge.
-That’s why it’s important to work with an attorney who is knowledgeable and experienced in slip and fall cases.
+That’s why it’s important to work with an attorney who is knowledgeable and experienced in slip and fall cases at grocery stores.
 You want an attorney who has experience with claims against large companies like Publix.